parklab/nozzle/README.md

 # Obtaining and Installing the R package

+As of version 1.0-0 the R package is available from [CRAN](http://cran.r-project.org) and can be installed directly from R:

+	install.packages( "Nozzle.R1", type="source");

-The package can be downloaded from the [Nozzle site at the Broad Institute](http://gdac.broadinstitute.org/nozzle).
+The package can also be downloaded from the [Nozzle site at the Broad Institute](http://gdac.broadinstitute.org/nozzle).
 The package has no external dependencies and can be installed by calling the following from the command line:

 	R CMD install Nozzle.R1